Sk4803/Electrothon-4.0/README.md

 Html, CSS, JavaScript, bootstrap  are the Frameworks/Technologies used.

 # 💡 Features:
-1.We will be implementing our solution in the form of website  as well as in the form of mobile application for users to use it with great ease.
+1. We will be implementing our solution in the form of website  as well as in the form of mobile application for users to use it with great ease.

-2.Useful for people wishing to minimize the wastage of food as well as for the underprivilege part of country preventing them from starvation.
+2. Useful for people wishing to minimize the wastage of food as well as for the underprivilege part of country preventing them from starvation.

 # 🤝 Project By:
 - Priyaranjan Mishra